Jcarbonell04/csharp-tetris-gdidrawer/README.md

 # csharp-tetris-gdidrawer
-Using GDI Drawer and Windows Forms to make a Tetris Game
+A Tetris game implemented in C# using GDIDrawer for rendering and Windows Forms for the interface.
+Core Tetris logic and gameplay are included, with classic tetrominoes, grid management, and keyboard controls.
+Built on the .NET Framework

 # Tetris Project Checklist/Goals